Mattress World of Michigan: Acquisition

-In May 2011, Mattress World of Michigan was acquired by Art Van Furniture which said it would keep the Mattress World name and the employees.
+In May 2011, Mattress World of Michigan was acquired by Art Van which said it would keep the Mattress World name and the employees.
 Art Van stated that it may re-brand some stores as Art Van PureSleep.
 The acquisition of Mattress World gave Art Van its first stores outside of Michigan.
 The price of the acquisition was not disclosed.
 Art Van assigned Armando Murillo, previously the employee who established Pure Sleep operations outside of Michigan, as the vice president operating Mattress World.

 In 2013, the Mattress World went bankrupt, with the majority re-opened as Art Van PureSleep stores.